Dressed up cellars, bringing in touch of hope - no longer this? (10)

 'dressed up cellars bringing in touch of hope' is the wordplay.

-'dressed' indicates an anagram ('dress' can mean 'prepare').
+'dressed' is an anagram indicator ('dress' can mean 'prepare').

 'touch of' indicates taking the first letters.